Baba Ram Dass, author and psychedelic pioneer, dies at 88 | Gephardt Daily

 Following news of his death, supporters, celebrities and students of Dass expressed their condolences online.

-“Praise and thanks to a huge and radiant soul,” she wrote on Twitter.
+“Praise and thanks to a huge and radian soul,” she wrote on Twitter.
 “May he be forever blessed.”

 Writer and actor Bill Corbett said Dass meant a lot to him over the years and praised him for his persistence to keep exploring and experiencing life despite his physical limitations later in life.